“I’m sorry sir, that truck can’t tow this trailer.”

 A brief app history

 An overwhelming 86% of the participants said yes.
-After reading these results I developed the first-of-its-kind web-based app and called it, Before You Buy RV.
-This original app was the most used app provided by Fifth Wheel Street.
+After reading these results, I developed the first-of-its-kind web-based app, Before You Buy RV.
+This original app was the most used provided by Fifth Wheel Street.
 The Before You Buy app required two individual steps to complete.
-The user's goal was to achieve a GO status in each step in order for the purchase to be considered a safe towing combination.
-Step 1 assisted the user in the calculation of obtaining Maximum Tow Capacity.
-Step 2 verified that the rear axle of the tow vehicle would not be overloaded.
-And step 2 was further complicated by having to select either a fifth wheel or conventional tow.
+The user's goal was to achieve a GO status in each step before the purchase to be considered a safe towing combination.
+Step 1 assisted the user in calculating the maximum tow capacity.
+Step 2 verified that the weight would not overload the rear axle.
+Step 2 was further complicated by selecting either a fifth wheel or conventional tow.

 Out with the old - In with the new!

-One of my personal lifelong mottoes has been: "There's always room for improvement."
-With that in mind, I took it as a personal challenge to simplify the process of the two step process required by the Before You Buy RV app, and develop something new into a simple app.
+One of my lifelong mottoes has been: "There's always room for improvement."
+With that in mind, I took it as a personal challenge to simplify the two-step process required by the Before You Buy RV app and develop something new into a simple app.
 The research and determination to succeed paid off.

 Without further ado, I present to you...

-The minimum requirement for RV Tow Check requires four inputs by the buyer or dealer.
-They are: gross combination weight rating (GCWR), gross vehicle weight rating (GVWR), gross vehicle weight (GVW) and trailer weight rating (TWR).
-The user has the option to select a fifth wheel hitch if it's not already installed in the truck.
+The minimum requirement for the RV Tow Check app is four inputs from the buyer or dealer.
+I must say, no legitimate calulator can correctly provide the accuracy you desire without these four inpunts.
+They are gross combination weight rating (GCWR), gross vehicle weight rating (GVWR), gross vehicle weight (GVW), and trailer weight rating (TWR).
+If not installed in the truck, the user can select a fifth wheel hitch.
 They may include any additional unscaled weight for cargo and additional passenger weight.
-The app does not assume everyone weighs 150 pounds, like the manufacturers do.
+The app does not assume everyone weighs 150 pounds, like the manufacturers.

-The RV Tow Check app may look simple on the outside, but the engine on the inside is strong, and the sophisticated math formulas performs multiple calculations and makes decisions that should make any buyer or dealer grateful.
-With the four minimally required user inputs and the selection of the highest range of pin and tongue percentages, buyers and dealers can be confident that the RV purchase or sale will not exceed the vehicle's GCWR, GVWR, GAWR and TWR.
-There are two outputs shown, one for the fifth wheel towing combination and the other for the conventional towing combination.
-RV Tow Check is the first app that displays fifth wheel and conventional RV classifications simultaneously, and provides instant results when selecting various pin or tongue percentages.
+The RV Tow Checkapp may look simple on the outside.
+Still, the engine on the inside is strong, and the sophisticated math formulas perform multiple calculations and make decisions that should make any buyer or dealer grateful.
+With the four minimum user inputs and selecting the highest pin and tongue percentages, buyers and dealers can be confident that the RV purchase or sale will not exceed the vehicle's GCWR, GVWR, GAWR, and TWR.
+Two outputs are shown, one for the fifth wheel towing combination and the other for the conventional towing combination.
+RV Tow Check is the first app that simultaneously displays fifth wheel and conventional RV classifications, providing instant results when selecting various pin or tongue percentages.

-RV Tow Check complies with the GCWR and GVWR SAE J2807 TWR Calculation methodology.
+The RV Tow Check app complies with the GCWR and GVWR SAE J2807 TWR Calculation methodology.

-There's only one mobile friendly app that supports manufacturers' safety and warranty warnings and helps keep buyers or owners from exceeding the GVWR and GCWR as long as they input the correct information.
+There's only one mobile friendly app that supports manufacturers' safety and warranty warnings and the SAE J2807, and helps keep buyers or owners from exceeding the GVWR and GCWR as long as they input the correct information.

 Author: David W. Gray